Communications Advisory Council

 If I had an hour to solve a problem and my life depended on the solution, I would spend the first 55 minutes determining the proper question to ask for once I know the proper question, I could solve the problem in less than five minutes.

 More About Communications Advisory Council

-The Communications Advisory Council was initiated by Communications Advisory Counsel, a legal and consulting firm, that provided legal services to the independent telecommunications community for over 25 years until 2019 when the firms principles, Sylvia Lesse and Stephen Kraskin, retired from the practice of law.
+The Communications Advisory Council was initiated by Communications Advisory Counsel, a legal and consulting firm, that provided legal services to the independent telecommunications community for over 25 years until 2019 when the original principles of the firm, Sylvia Lesse and Stephen Kraskin, retired from the practice of law.